antosatko/Rusty-compiler/README.md

 - [x] have fun

 ## Syntax <a name = "syntax"></a>
-This is not really place to talk about syntax, but if you are interested, you can look at ast/rd.ast, where you can find source code for ast and also have a look at demos (only test.rd is guaranteed to be up to date).
+This is not really place to talk about syntax, but if you are interested, you can look at ``ast/rd.ast``, where you will find source code for ast and also have a look at demos (only test.rd is guaranteed to be up to date).